Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Introduction

 The successful deployment of real-world systems generally relies on satisfying safety, quality, or feasibility criteria, making it essential to precisely characterize how system parameters can vary before resulting in undesirable outcomes \citep{rogers2015feasibility}.
 This characterization involves identifying the decision boundary that separates ``desirable" and ``undesirable" system states \citep{feasibleDomain}.
 However, in black box systems, explicit expressions describing the system are unavailable, making it impossible to analytically define this boundary, and thus, sampling methods are used \citep{karimi2019characterizing}.

-In safety critical applications, it is desirable to guarantee that the estimated boundary is within an $\varepsilon$-neighborhood of the true decision boundary, where $\varepsilon$ is a user-defined parameter that defines the permissible error in localization.
-Existing black box boundary estimation methods typically refine function approximations by adaptively sampling in regions of high uncertainty to localize the boundary \citep{ono2024supclust,pepper2022adaptive}.
+In safety critical applications, it is desirable to guarantee that the estimated boundary remains within a user-defined $\varepsilon$-neighborhood of the true decision boundary, where $\varepsilon$ is a parameter that specifies the permissible error in localization.
+Black box boundary estimation methods typically refine function approximations by adaptively sampling in regions of high uncertainty to localize the boundary \citep{ono2024supclust,pepper2022adaptive}.

 Existing methods lack the $\varepsilon$-neighborhood guarantee that is necessary to make design and operational decisions that rely on the estimated boundary.
 Further, these techniques require hyperparameter tuning, demand high computational resources and their performance varies due to underlying randomness \citep{settles2009active}.
 Due to the iterative nature of these methods, points far from the boundary are frequently explored, reducing sample efficiency, which is particularly detrimental when system state evaluations are computationally expensive.